ojitha/ojitha.github.io/_posts/2022-11-19-AdvancedBash.md

 > s2.txt
 ```

-NOTE: The file common.txt is not visible because that is exists in the both of the directories.
+NOTE: The file common.txt is not visible because that exists in both of the directories.

 ## Parameter Expansion
 Find the [documentation](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html).

-Follwoing code, if the `param` is empty, its return the default (in this case `$(whoami)`) value, but not set to the variable.
+Following code, if the `param` is empty, it returns the default (in this case `$(whoami)`) value but is not set to the variable.

 ```bash